JM1/ansible-collection-jm1-cloudy/roles/openshift_tests/README.md

 | Name                | Description |
 | ------------------- | ----------- |
 | `jm1.pkg.setup`     | Installs necessary software for module `jm1.pkg.meta_pkg` from collection `jm1.pkg`.
 This role is called automatically, manual execution is *NOT* required. |

-[Podman][podman] is required to run [OpenShift's conformance test suite][ocp-tests] container but it will be installed automatically upfront.

 ## Example Playbook